Denim skirt

 A denim skirt, sometimes referred to as a 'jean skirt' or 'jeans skirt', is a skirt made of denim, the same material as blue jeans.
 Denim skirts come in a variety of styles and lengths to suit different populations and occasions.
-For example, full-length denim skirts are commonly worn by women whose religious beliefs prohibit them from wearing trousers, including Orthodox Jews, some Muslims, Mennonites and Pentecostals, among others.
-Shorter skirts made of denim are commonly worn by teenagers and young adults.
+For example, full-length denim skirts are commonly worn by women whose religious beliefs prohibit them from wearing trousers, including those of certain Christian denominations (such as Conservative Anabaptists, Holiness Methodists, Holiness Quakers, Fundamental Baptists and Holiness Pentecostals), as well as Orthodox Jews.
+In contrast, in the mainstream culture, shorter skirts made of denim are commonly worn by teenagers and young adults.

 Some skirts are modelled after the style of jeans, with a front fly, belt loops and back pockets.
 Others are constructed more like other types of skirts, with a column of front button, closures on the side or back or elastic waists.
 Like jeans, denim skirts vary in shades of blue, ranging from very pale to very dark, or occasionally in other colors.
 During winter and colder months, denim skirts are often worn with leggings or tights.